THE POLICY EDGE

-SDG 9: Industry, Innovation, and Infrastructure | SDG 14: Life Below Water | SDG 17: Partnerships for the Goals
+SDG 9: Industry, Innovation and Infrastructure | SDG 14: Life Below Water | SDG 17: Partnerships for the Goals

-Defence Research and Development Organisation (DRDO)
+Department of Defence Research and Development DRDO

 The Defence Research and Development Organisation (DRDO) has achieved a significant milestone in naval mine warfare with the successful field trials of indigenously developed Man-Portable Autonomous Underwater Vehicles (AUVs).
 Developed as a technology demonstrator by the Naval Science & Technological Laboratory (NSTL), these AUVs are designed for the detection, classification, and neutralization of sea mines in a Mine Countermeasure (MCM) mission.